andreburto/snapz/README.md

 ## Change Log

+**2022-02-22:** Added thumbnails to the Image admin page using a base ShowThumnbailAdmin class.

-**2022-05-22:** Added InLine field on Video admin page for editing Tags.
+**2022-05-21:** Added InLine field on Video admin page for editing Tags.
 Added tags to video page, and created page to show videos by tag.
 Improved To Do list above.